 Exercise helps your memory.
 When we age, we experience something called "age-related memory decline."
 Researchers think part of the reason is rising blood glucose levels.
 As blood sugar levels rise, cognitive function slowly declines.

 Exercise is the antidote.
-Thanks to studies done at Columbia University Medical Center we now know that people who exercise regularly (at least 3 hours a week) are better able to control blood glucose levels.
+Thanks to studies done at Columbia University Medical Center, we now know that people who exercise regularly (at least 3 hours a week) are better able to control blood glucose levels.
 Exercise slows, and in some cases completely stops age-related memory decline.
-The benefits have even been demonstrated on Alzheimer patients.
+The benefits have even been demonstrated on Alzheimer's patients.
 If you want to stay sharp as you age, exercise is a proven winner.

 Stability training workouts help improve balance.
 The findings from several studies now prove exercise programs, specifically ones that include core stability moves, can help reduce the occurrence of falls by 17%.
-But don't rely on walking, that didn't seem to help.
+But don't rely on walking.
+That didn't seem to help.
 Participants who saw results exercised a minimum of 2 days a week for 25 weeks or more.
 The programs that worked best were ones that included balancing on one leg or where the legs were kept closer together.

-Subjects who exercised for 60 minutes on a treadmill, not only burned fat from the aerobic activity, but kept benefiting for several more hours from the appetite suppressing effects of the workout.
+Subjects who exercised for 60 minutes on a treadmill not only burned fat from the aerobic activity, but kept benefiting for several more hours from the appetite suppressing effects of the workout.
 Before you head out to a party or dinner with friends, jump on the treadmill first and you'll be better able to say no to a second helping.

 Strength training workouts protect against osteoporosis.
-Bone thinning and fractures increase as we age, but high intensity training can reduce the chances of experiencing a broken bone.
-The key, according to a study done by the Division of Kinesiology at The University of Michigan is to engage in programs that are: ..."dynamic, not static, exceed a threshold intensity; exceed a threshold strain frequency; be relatively brief but intermittent; impose an unusual loading pattern on the bones; be supported by unlimited nutrient energy; and include adequate calcium and cholecalciferol (vitamin D3) availability."
+Bone thinning and fractures increase as we age, but high-intensity training can reduce the chances of experiencing a broken bone.
+The key, according to a study done by the Division of Kinesiology at The University of Michigan, is to engage in programs that are: ..."dynamic, not static, exceed a threshold intensity; exceed a threshold strain frequency; be relatively brief but intermittent; impose an unusual loading pattern on the bones; be supported by unlimited nutrient energy; and include adequate calcium and cholecalciferol (vitamin D3) availability."